hipstersmoothie/sketchmine/packages/sketch-validaton-plugin/README.md

 ### Add the plugin to Sketch

-To install this plugin you can place it either in the Plugin in Folders under `~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins/*`.
+To install this plugin you can place it in the Plugin in Folders under `~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins/*`.

 ### Symlinking